 There is a lot of information on the internet about Medicare Advantage vs Medicare Supplement plans.
 Wading through it all can be confusing and very time-consuming.
 With so much information out there, that typically means there is some misinformation, too.
 I follow a lot of news sources on Medicare and read articles on the web every day.
 While gathering information for this article, the first two articles I ran across had glaring mistakes about what these two plans do and how they compare.

-I’ll get into those later, but the fact is that you do need to know at least a little about how these plans work and how they compare.
-Making the wrong decision could cost you thousands of dollars down the road if don’t have the coverage you need when the time comes.
+I will address those later.
+However, it is crucial to have a basic understanding of how these plans operate and compare.
+Making an ill-informed decision may result in substantial financial losses in the future if you lack the necessary coverage when it matters most.
 My daddy always taught me it is better to have something and not need it than to need something and not have it.
-Those are wise words I have lived by, especially when it comes to my personal coverages on me and my family.
+Those are wise words.
+I apply that wisdom to my personal insurance coverages on me and my family.

 Check out this video and then we will get into the nuts and bolts:

 Both Medicare Advantage plans (also known as Medicare Part C) and Medicare supplements (also known as Medigap plans) will help to reduce your out-of-pocket healthcare costs.
 If you go with Medicare alone with no additional coverage, you will quickly learn that there are a lot of gaps that Medicare does not cover – a Part A deductible ($1,600 in 2023) that you must pay to the hospital to cover you for up to 60 days of hospital care.
 After spending 3 days in the hospital, you may find yourself returning three months later, only to be faced with the frustrating reality of having to pay the Part A deductible once again.